RealityProgrammer/Overseer-Inspector/README.md

 ```
 ![Validator 2](https://i.imgur.com/OkuMfQI.png)

+(Stop complaining, I'm too lazy to do string expression)

 <a id="addition">
   <h2>Addition</h2>
   Additions is a collection of attributes that provide extra displayable element to primary drawer.
 One field can have multiple additions.
 Belong to